NYCPlanning/db-pluto/README.md

 3. psql 9.5.5

-4. Ability to attach PostGIS extension and the fuzzystrmatch extension to postgres databases
+4. Ability to attach PostGIS extension to postgres databases

 5. If psql role you intend to use is not your unix name, set up a .pgpass file like this:
     *:*:*:dbadmin:dbadmin_password
     ~/.pgpass should have permissions 0600 (chmod 0600 ~/.pgpass)

 ### Development workflow